DPDK/dpdk/doc/guides/tools/testmldev.rst

   Queue size would translate into ``rte_ml_dev_qp_conf::nb_desc`` field during queue-pair creation.
   Default value is ``1``.

-``--batches <n>``
-  Set the number batches in the input file provided for inference run.
-  When not specified, the test would assume the number of batches is the batch size of the model.

 ``--tolerance <n>``
   Set the tolerance value in percentage to be used for output validation.
   Default value is ``0``.